raspberrypilearning/freecad-dice/en/step_5.md

 --- /task ---

 --- task ---
-The remaining two circles can then be aligned vertically with the corners of the construction geometry, using the *Create a vertical constraint on the selected item* icon.
+The remaining two circles can then be aligned vertically with the corners of the construction geometry.
+Click the centre of one of the circles, then **Ctrl** click the left hand edge of the square.
+Using the *Create a vertical constraint on the selected item* icon, to align the cirle with the left edge, then repeat this action for the remaining circle and the right edge.

 ![Constraint_Vertical](images/Constraint_Vertical.png)